 - You have a small store that you want to build out, in the range of 10–20 products.

 - You don’t plan on putting a ton of energy behind the store; you view it as a “one-and-done” project.

-In this situation, you’re already on WordPress so you’ll want to keep that.
-You also have enough products to warrant a store section in your site, you’ll need more than just a few buy buttons.
+In this situation, you’re already on WordPress, so you’ll want to keep that.
+You also have enough products to warrant a store section on your site, you’ll need more than just a few buy buttons.
 But it doesn’t make sense to get an entire ecommerce platform set up on your site since you don’t plan on making it a major priority.

 The best bet is to keep everything on WordPress and use an ecommerce WordPress plugin to add a store to your site.
 The most well-respected ecommerce plugin is WooCommerce.
 It gets plenty of great reviews.

 Or if you really love WordPress and hate the thought of adding another tool to your site, WooCommerce is still a legitimate option.
 Feel free to use it if you’d prefer to spend as much of your time as possible within WordPress.